mongchuantp/isomerpages-isomergovsg/_get-started/03-ready-to-onboard.md

 1. We'll generate a CSR for your to purchase your own SSL cert and provide your CNAME and A-record for you to update your DNS records on the domain you've purchased.
 2. Send Isomer your SSL cert and we'll install in on our CDN
 3. Make the necessary updates on your DNS records
-4. Isomer team will update our CDN and your site will be live.
+4. Isomer team will update our CDN and in 10-15 mins, your site will be live!